Day Trips

 Note, there are naturist beaches at the southern end of both Zandvoort and Ijmuiden.

 The sand dunes that surround the area makes it a great place to connect with nature and spot some wildlife.
+There are hundreds of bunkers around Zandvoort which were built during World War 2 as part of the Atlantic Wall.

 The Zuid-Kennemerland National Park lies just to the north of Zandvoort and has many walking and cycling paths – it is also accessible from Ijmuiden, Bloemendaal and Overveen.
 Entry to the park is free.